 The Africa Finance Corporation ("AFC") is deemed to be a related party given the size of its shareholding in the Company.
-There have been no other transactions with the AFC other than the Gold Stream liability as disclosed in Note 8, and the secured loan as disclosed in Note 9 of the Interim Financial Statements.
+There have been no other transactions with the AFC other than the Gold Stream liability as disclosed in Note 7 of the Interim Financial Statements.